 Example: C12.108 = Main campus, building 12, 1st floor, room 8

 Are you hungry, but you don’t have anything with you, and you can’t go home just yet?
 No problem: that’s what the canteen is for.
-With a selection of meat dishes, vegetarian/vegan meals, and eco-cafeteria, you will be well-served and won’t go hungry.
-To know what’s available, you can easily download a canteen app or visit their website.
+With the selection of meat dishes, vegetarian/vegan dishes, and the Ökomensa, you’re well served.
+To know what’s available, you can easily download the Mensa app or visit the website.
+Also, myStudy has an item in the dashboard that lets you always have the cafeteria schedule right on the home page!